marcoviero/simstack/README.md

 # simstack
-An open-source, Python version of SIMSTACK.
+An open-source, user-friendly Python version of SIMSTACK.

+**As of *1/28/2017* SIMSTACK  got easier to use!** After setting local paths in your .bashrc (or .bash_profile), edit the parameter file (**use example.cfg as a guide**) to define your maps, catalogs, and pickled outputs (examples below), as well as to choose the binning and method of stacking,  and run from the command line with:
+../run_simstack_cmd_line.py example.cfg

-For those familiar with the IDL version, viero_quick_stack is a similar wrapper to the stack_in_redshift_slices function.
+For those familiar with the IDL version (and insist on continuing to use that implimentation of the algorithm) *viero_quick_stack* is a similar wrapper to the *stack_in_redshift_slices* function.
 The python version of the code is intended to be object oriented, with map objects (containing maps, noisemaps, beams, color corrections, etc.) and catalog objects (with RA/DEC lists for different selection criteria) collected into libraries, and SIMSTACK performed from *the command line*, or from a script containing one line of code.

 ## Getting Started

-**As of *1/28/2017* SIMSTACK  got easier to use!** After setting local paths in your .bashrc (or .bash_profile), edit the parameter file (**use example.cfg as a guide**) to define your maps, catalogs, and pickled outputs (examples below), as well as to choose the binning and method of stacking,  and run from the command line with:
-../run_simstack_cmd_line.py example.cfg

 There are just a few steps needed to get started.
 * Make sure all dependencies are installed